queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 You can then either use the `node` or the `iojs` binary to run your applications.

-If you want to us a more specific version you need to add the following steps to your setup commands:
+If you want to use a more specific version you need to add the following steps to your setup commands:

 ```shell
 export NVM_IOJS_ORG_MIRROR="https://iojs.org/dist"